miriam-ee/GIS_FinalProject_Group2/README.md

 - run cell by cell or whole notebook for all results

 # Research Question
-- How accessible are childcare facilities and schools within a 10–15 minute walking threshold across Graz and Uppsala?
+- How accessible are childcare facilities and schools within a 10–15 minute walking threshold across Graz and Utrecht?
-- How does Graz’s family-friendly accessibility compare to Uppsala’s, and which spatial patterns indicate potential areas for improvement?
+- How does Graz’s family-friendly accessibility compare to Utrecht’s, and which spatial patterns indicate potential areas for improvement?

 # Study Area
 - Graz, Austria
-- Uppsala, Sweden
+- Utrecht, The Netherlands

 # Data Sources